-Neuroscientists use lightwaves to improve brain tumor surgeryJanuary 29th, 2014 in Cancer /
+Neuroscientists use lightwaves to improve brain tumor surgeryJanuary 29, 2014 in Medicine & Health / Cancer

 First-of-its-kind research by the Innovation Institute at Henry Ford Hospital shows promise for developing a method of clearly identifying cancerous tissue during surgery on one of the most common and deadliest types of brain tumor.
 When expanded upon by further research, the findings offer the potential of improved outcome for those undergoing surgery to remove glioblastoma multiforme (GBM), a tumor that attacks tissue around nerve cells in the brain.

 The study is published in the February issue of Journal of Neuro-Oncology.

 "Even with intensive treatment, including surgical removal of as much cancerous tissue as is currently possible combined with radiation and chemotherapy, the prognosis for GBM patients remains dismal," says Steven N. Kalkanis, M.D., a neurosurgeon and co-director Henry Ford's Hermelin Brain Tumor Center.

 "For now, their average life expectancy is around 12 to 18 months," says Dr. Kalkanis, lead author of the study.
 Also involved in the study were members of the departments of Electrical and Computer Engineering, and Surgery at Wayne State University in Detroit.
 GBM poses a particular problem for the surgeon.
 While some tumors have clearly defined edges, or margins, that differentiate it from normal brain tissue, GBM margins are diffuse, blending into healthy tissue.
 This leaves the neurosurgeon uncertain about successfully finding and removing the entire malignancy.